 You work hard to build your following, and you want to keep them around.
 That means showing appreciation when they post great content themselves.
 And when you prove that you listen to your audience and want their feedback, you build a better image for your brand.

-A great example is Swiss watch maker SEVENFRIDAY.
+A great example is the Swiss watchmaker SEVENFRIDAY.
 They ask fans to share photos of them wearing their SEVENFRIDAY watches on holiday or in their cars, to show the product in action.
 The result is a huge collection of free marketing images from their biggest fans.

 SEVENFRIDAY even puts these images in their online store, to give inspiration to potential buyers.